abhishekrawe/Calculator-made-with-JS/README.md

 ## Steps to execute this calculator:
 - Download entire code
 - Open   up the index.html.

 ## Technologies used:
 - HTML
 - CSS [style/Presentation]
-- Javascript [Logic/Working of calculator]
+- JAVASCRIPT [Logic/Working of calculator]